northeastern-rc/rc-public-documentation/docs/source/containers/index.md

 :link: apptainer
 :link-type: doc

- See how to use containers on HPC
+ See how to use container images on HPC
  +++
- :::{grid-item-card} {octicon}list;1.5em;sd-mr-1 List of Available Containers:link: containers offered :link-type: doc
+ :::{grid-item-card} {octicon}list;1.5em;sd-mr-1 List of Available Containers
+ :link: containers_list
+ :link-type: doc

+  See list of container images on Explorer
+ +++